 In line with the objectives of the EPBD, the ENGAGE for ESG initiative aims to increase the lending volumes of European financial institutions for home renovations through the ENGAGE Templates and Portal, by facilitating the adequate assessment and management of financial institutions’ climate-related risks.

-The ENGAGE Consortium is conducting a series of webinars from March to June 2024, to explore the nuances of the ENGAGE Templates and how they will help lending institutions identify the relevant climate-related data to align their mortgages and home renovation loans with the EU Taxonomy.
+The ENGAGE Consortium’s ‘Unlocking the ENGAGE Templates Webinar Series’ explores the nuances of the ENGAGE Templates and how they will help lending institutions identify the relevant climate-related data to align their mortgages and home renovation loans with the EU Taxonomy.